dotnet/docs-maui/docs/user-interface/animation/basic.md

 await image.ScaleTo(1, 2000);
 ```

 In this example, the `Task.WhenAny` method contains two tasks.
-The first task rotates an `Image` instance over 4 seconds (4000 milliseconds), and the second task scales the image over 2 seconds (2000 milliseconds).
+The first task rotates an <xref:Microsoft.Maui.Controls.Image> instance over 4 seconds (4000 milliseconds), and the second task scales the image over 2 seconds (2000 milliseconds).
 When the second task completes, the `Task.WhenAny` method call completes.
 However, even though the `RotateTo` method is still running, the second `ScaleTo` method can begin.

 The `Task.WhenAll` method completes when all the methods in its collection have completed, as demonstrated in the following code example: